WHEATGRASS Overview Information

 Wheatgrass juice is a popular health drink.
 It is thought to benefit health only when fresh and taken on an empty stomach immediately after extraction.
 But there is no research to date that supports this.

 In foods and beverages, wheatgrass extracts are used as a flavoring component.

 How does it work?

-Wheatgrass contains chemicals that might have antioxidant and anti-inflammatory (swelling) activity, which is why some people think it might be helpful for ulcerative colitis.
-It also contains a chemical that seems to kill bacterial infections.
+Wheatgrass contains chemicals that might have antioxidant and anti-inflammatory (anti-swelling) activity.
+This is why some people think it might be helpful for conditions such as ulcerative colitis.
+It also contains a chemical that might fight bacterial infections.

-- Ulcerative colitis.
-There is some evidence that freshly extracted wheatgrass juice might reduce overall disease activity, and the severity of rectal bleeding in this condition.
+- Inflammatory bowel disease (ulcerative colitis).
+There is some early research that freshly extracted wheatgrass juice might reduce overall disease activity and the severity of rectal bleeding in people with ulcerative colitis.